 Step 5: Test and finalize

 Once you’ve designed a logo (or a few!), it’s time to do some stress testing.
-Here are a few questions you should address before finalizing your logo design:
+Here are a few questions you should address before finalizing your business logo design:

 Is my logo scalable?